The following definitions apply to the Medical Plan. See "Definitions" for the Health Care Program for additional definitions that apply.

 Combined Medical/Prescription Out-of-Pocket Limit - see “Annual Out-of-Pocket Limits."

 Copay - means the flat-dollar amount you pay at the time you visit the provider.
-For emergency room services, if only a copay is specified in “Benefit Summary," the copay covers the ER facility charge and other ER-related charges, such as physician, radiologist, and lab.
+For emergency room services, if only a copay is specified in “Benefit Summary," the copay covers the ER facility charge and other ER-related charges, such as physician, radiologist, and lab (subject to Allowable Charges).

 Custodial care - means care that is primarily for the purpose of assisting the individual in the activities of daily living, rather than medically necessary treatment of an illness or injury.
 Custodial care includes: